 How Does Idaho Compare to Other States Regarding Estate Tax?

-Idaho joins the majority of U.S. states that do not impose their own tax.
-Currently, only about 12 states plus the District of Columbia maintain state estate taxes.
-Exemption amounts and tax rates varying significantly.
+Idaho joins the majority of U.S. states that do not impose their own estate tax.
+Currently, only about 12 states plus the District of Columbia maintain state estate taxes, with exemption amounts and tax rates varying significantly.

-This puts state residents at an advantage compared to those in other states like Washington.
-That state imposes a state estate tax on estates exceeding $2.193 million.
+This puts Idaho residents at an advantage compared to those in states like Washington, which imposes a state estate tax on estates exceeding $2.193 million.

 What About Inheritance Taxes?